tsugiproject/tsugi-build/docker/README.md

     $ docker run -p 8080:80 -e TSUGI_SERVICENAME=TSFUN -e MYSQL_ROOT_PASSWORD=secret --name tsugi -dit tsugi_dev:latest

 Navigate to http://localhost:8080/
+Navigate to http://localhost:8080/phpMyAdmin (ltiuser / ltipassword unless you changed it)

 To log in and look around, use: